arturomoncadatorres/arturomoncadatorres.github.io/_posts/2019-09-01-creating-a-shareable-bokeh-dashboard-with-binder.md

 	<img width="600" src="../multimedia/images/binder_panel.png"/>
 </figure>

 In **A**, paste the link to your repository.
-I prefer working with Github, but you can also use other types of repositories (e.g., GitLab).
+I prefer working with GitHub, but you can also use other types of repositories (e.g., GitLab).
 If you do, _make sure you change it in the corresponding drop-down menu_.

 In **B**, paste the ID of a specific branch, tag, or commit that you wish.
 This is optional.
 If you aren't doing anything fancy and want to generate a link for the master branch of your latest commit, you can leave it empty